Have you heard about the silent cold-blooded killer of the outdoors?

 One effective way of keeping warm in a tent is by using heated rocks.
 Here’s how you use them.

 Pick some medium-sized stones and heat them in the campfire.
 Once they are cold enough for handling, wrap them in a towel and place them inside the tent or at the foot of your sleeping bag.
 They will radiate heat and keep the tent warm.

 You can also dig a trench below the tent and place the hot rocks in it.
 Cover then up with a few inches of soil and place your sleeping pad over it for a toasty sleep.

 15. Watch Your Breath

+Sometimes figuring out how to stay warm while camping is a lot simpler than you think.
 If you’re breathing into your sleeping bag, you’re reducing the level of warmth it delivers.
 The moisture in the breath will condense inside the bag over the night and make it chilly and clammy.
 This is especially true for down sleeping bags.

 So don’t tuck your head inside the bag and make sure your nose remains open to exhale out.
 Then the moisture can escape through the tent ventilation.

 16. Keep Your Toes Warm

 When your toes are cold you’ll stay uncomfortable all night long.
 Wear dry woolen socks or keep a hot water bottle near your feet.
 Try wearing a pair of wicking socks below the woolen socks.
 This will trap a layer of warm air between the layers and keep the feet warm.

 However, make sure not to use socks that are wet.
 While using a hot water bottle, place it inside the bag 15 to 20 minutes before you hit the sack.
 That way your feet will have a warm spot waiting for them inside the bag.